p12h4/DF-Guide/Bedrock/Guide.md

 - Wandering Traders sell ink sacs with a damage value of 4

-- Within Woodland Mansions, it is possible to obtain Leather Helmets enchanted with Efficiency 1, along with black glow sticks.
-The helmets can be located in a secret room containing a chest and a tree.
-This room is easily identifiable due to its blocked-off entrance, though the frame remains visible.
-On the other hand, finding the Glow Sticks can be quite challenging as they only appear in the rare "Fake End Portal" Room.
-Unlike the Helmet Room, there are no indicators to help locate it.
-To simplify the search for the fake portal room, you can use the Mansion Hider pack in the Texture Pack folder, which allows you to see through mansion walls.
-Both of these rooms can only appear on the mansion's first floor
+- Leather Helmets with Efficiency 1 can be found in the tree room within Woodland Mansions

+- Black Glow Sticks can be found in a secret room within Woodland Mansions.
+The room contains a "Fake End Portal" and is completely hidden within the mansion's walls, with no visible indicators of its presence.
+This room always appears only on the mansion's first floor
 <br>